mn-mde-edfi/MDE-EdFi-Documentation/reference/mccc_data_reporting.md

 ```

 Given those course records, districts will be able to relate local course records to SEA-defined courses via course-to-course association records.
-From there, student attendance, grades, etc can be submitted on the local courses. __Note:__ As of April 12, 2021, MDE and its contractors identified an issue with the levelCharacteristics of courses loaded into the 2021-2022 Sandboxes, which was rectified on April 29,2021.
-Sandboxes created before that date will have extra characteristics on the SEA courses.
+From there, student attendance, grades, etc can be submitted on the local courses.

 #### Course Data Elements and Validation
 This section contains information about the Course resource, including data elements within it and specific validation scenarios we want vendors to be aware of.
 See the individual sections below.
 In addition: